What are cuttings and why take them?

 The action of severing the plant material triggers the biological mechanisms that drive cell division.
 Studies of the plant tissue that forms at the site of the wound on cut plants have shown that two plant hormones – auxin and cytokinin – have an important role in the cell division process.
 In particular a high ratio of auxin to cytokinin is associated with the development of root cells, whereas a high ratio of cytokinin to auxin is associated with the development of stems cells.

-We’ll give some examples of plants that are suited to each individual method of cutting below.
+We’ll give some examples of plants that are suited to each of the categories of cuttings below.
 However, it is worth consulting texts like the RHS A-Z Encyclopedia of Garden Plants, or the individual plant guides on this or other authoritative websites (such as the RHS) to find out the best method of propagation among the different types of cuttings for any given plant.

 Softwood cuttings, semi ripe cuttings and hardwood cuttings are also known as stem cuttings.